-As a result of the annual qualitative review process in 2014 and 2013, we determined it was not necessary to perform a twostep analysis.
+As a result of the annual qualitative review process in 2016 and 2014, we determined it was not necessary to perform a two-step analysis.

 Accounts Receivable and Allowance for Doubtful Accounts.
 We do not generally charge interest to our customers, and we carry our customer receivables at their face amounts, less an allowance for doubtful accounts.
 Included in accounts receivable are balances billed to customers pursuant to retainage provisions in certain contracts that are due upon completion of the contracts and acceptance by the customer, or earlier, as provided by the contract.
 Based on our experience in recent years, the majority of customer balances at each balance sheet date are collected within twelve months.
+As is common practice in the industry, we classify all accounts receivable, including retainage, as current assets.
+The contracting cycle for certain long-term contracts may extend beyond one year, and accordingly, collection of retainage on those contracts may extend beyond one year.

 We grant trade credit, on a non-collateralized basis (with the exception of lien rights against the property in certain cases) to our customers, and we are subject to potential credit risk related to changes in business and overall economic activity.
 We analyze specific accounts receivable balances, historical bad debts, customer credit-worthiness, current economic trends and changes in customer payment terms when evaluating the adequacy of the allowance for doubtful accounts.
 In the event that a customer balance is deemed to be uncollectible the account balance is written-off against the allowance for doubtful accounts.